S4AI-CornellTech/Hermes/README.md

 - Evenly Split Indices:
 - Clustered Hermes Indices:

-Create datastroes based on your own datasets is as simple as changing this line of code in the index creation files changed_line````
+Create datastroes based on your own datasets is as simple as changing this line of code in the index creation files ```changed_line```.
+However, you need to tokenize and encode the dataset to cater towards your RAG model.

 ### Synthetic Indices